mch2112/Sharp80/README.md

 * Document the internal workings of this ground-breaking 8-bit machine
 * Provide examples of emulation techniques for others to use

-To develop with this code, you'll need:

-* The latest MS Visual Studio 2017 (the free community edition works fine)
+To develop with this code, you'll need the latest MS Visual Studio 2017 (the free community edition works fine.)
+Create a Sharp80 project and sync to GitHub.
-* The SharpDX library (download the 3.1.0 SDK from sharpdx.org) and then put the dll files into the /SharpDX directory under the Sharp80.exe file.

 This code is licensed under the GPL v3.